amida-tech/blue-button-record/README.md

   contentType: String,
   uploadDate: Date,
   metadata: {
-    patKey: String,
+    pat_key: String,
     fileClass: String
   }
 };
 ```

-'contentType' is the file MIME type such as 'application/xml'.  'patKey' is used to identify the patient file belongs to.
+'contentType' is the file MIME type such as 'application/xml'.  'pat_key' is used to identify the patient file belongs to.
 If it exists 'fileClass' can only have the value of 'ccda' and indicates that file was read as a ccda document succesfully.

 ### Patient data and metadata